Department of Accounting

 Trevor Kendrick England, PHD, Assistant Professor of Accounting, Department of Accounting, PHD, Kennesaw State University; JD, Nashville School of Law; MS, Univ of Connecticut; LLM, Univ of Alabama-Tuscaloosa; BS, Tennessee Tech University; BS, Tennessee Tech University

-Katie Lee Ann Harris, MS, Lecturer of Accounting, Department of Accounting, MS, Sam Houston State University; BBA, Sam Houston State University
+Katie Lee Ann Harris, MS, Assistant Professor of Accounting, Department of Accounting, MS, Sam Houston State University; BBA, Sam Houston State University

 Oscar J Harvin, PHD, Associate Professor of Accounting, Department of Accounting, PHD, Florida-Atlantic U; MBA, Univ of N Florida; BS, Bethune-Cookman University

-Cassy Daniels Henderson, PHD, Associate Professor of Accounting, Department of Accounting, PHD, Univ of Texas-El Paso; BBA, Univ of Texas-El Paso
+Cassy Daniels Henderson, PHD, Professor and Acting Chair of Accounting, Department of Accounting, PHD, Univ of Texas-El Paso; BBA, Univ of Texas-El Paso

-Candy Renee Lynch, MS, Lecturer of Accounting, Department of Accounting, MS, Sam Houston State University; BBA, Sam Houston State University
+Candy Renee Lynch, MS, Associate Professor of Practice in Accounting, Department of Accounting, MS, Sam Houston State University; BBA, Sam Houston State University

-Philip W Morris, PHD, Professor and Chair of Accounting, Department of Accounting, PHD, Texas Tech University; MS, Univ of Houston-Clear Lake; MBA, Sam Houston State University; BBA, Sam Houston State University
+Philip W Morris, PHD, Professor of Accounting, Department of Accounting, PHD, Texas Tech University; MS, Univ of Houston-Clear Lake; MBA, Sam Houston State University; BBA, Sam Houston State University

-Lindsey Elizabeth Mudge, MS, Lecturer of Accounting, Department of Accounting, MS, Texas A&M University; BBA, Texas A&M University
+Lindsey Elizabeth Mudge, MS, Associate Professor of Practice in Accounting, Department of Accounting, MS, Texas A&M University; BBA, Texas A&M University

 Daniel Gerard Puhl, MS, Lecturer of Accounting, Department of Accounting, MS, Liberty University; MSST, US Army War College; MBA, Metropolitan State University; BS, Univ of Minnesota